Chapter 4: A Futile Chore

 The approach to relapse is not smooth or linear.
 My wife does not gradually get more and more ill.
 In the early stages, she is raving and irrational for an odd half hour.
 Then she is perfectly normal for two or three days.
 Over the following weeks, the periods of disruptive irrationality increase in intensity and duration until they eventually merge into a continuous condition.

 During that time, she seems to be able to control her episodes of disruptive irrationality to some extent.
-She may delay them or bring them forward to suite her agenda.
+She may delay them or bring them forward to suit her agenda.
 And guess what?
 Every time she has a scheduled visit to the psychiatrist or is visited at home by a community psychiatric nurse [CPN], she is always on her best behaviour.
 In fact, her disposition in the presence of a medical professional (or indeed any other 'outsider') seems to exhibit a disturbing element of almost psychopathic coolness.
 She may be mentally ill but she is not stupid.
 She is in fact highly intelligent and adept - certainly sufficiently so to fool a psychiatrist or a CPN.
 This should be no surprise.
 Neither of them has more than fleeting contact with her.
 A half hour interview per month - or even per week - is nowhere near a sufficiently high sampling rate to facilitate the detection of such a sporadic phenomenon.

 During a typical on-set of relapse, my wife's paranoid episodes follow a pattern like that shown below.